JeffML/VulnMap/README.md

 In another console, start the server:
 `npm run start`

 The server serves both the client bundle and the service endpoints needed by the client.
+The one and only page is loaded at http://localhost:3000.

 # TESTING